Healing from Complex PTSD

 My practice operates primarily via secure telehealth, though I do have a home office location near Spokane/Chattaroy, WA for clients who prefer in-person sessions within driving distance.

-Trauma doesn't have to define your life.
+Trauma may have shaped your past, but safe connection can shape your future.
 Healing is possible, and you deserve support on that journey.